apache/drill/_docs/interfaces/odbc-linux/050-using-a-connection-string.md

 ---
-title: "Configuring ODBC Connections for Linux and Mac OS X"
+title: "Using a Connection String"
-parent: "Using the MapR ODBC Driver on Linux and Mac OS X"
+parent: "Using ODBC on Linux and Mac OS X"
 ---
-You can use a connection string to connect to your data source.
-For a list of all the properties that you can use in connection strings, see [Driver Configuration Options](/docs/driver-configuration-options).
+You can use a connection string to connect to your data source using ODBC on Linux and Mac OS X. For a list of all the properties that you can use in connection strings, see [Driver Configuration Options](/docs/driver-configuration-options).